LinkedInAttic/archetype/_posts/tutorials/2012-10-15-001-creating-custom-components.md

 {% endhighlight %}

 You've now extended the existing copy styles to support something like <br/> `@include styleguide(copy in an example);`.

+We'll talk more about this in a follow up article, so stay tuned.

 ## Conclusion